Amber Heard's net worth: A look at her career, defamation lawsuit and more

 View this post on Instagram

-The case and hefty financial costs drained Heard of her net worth.
+The case and hefty financial costs drained Amber Heard of her net worth.
 It reduced her fortune and even took a toll on her brand endorsements and movies.
-This trial form the inspiration for the Netflix documentary Depp v.
+This trial formed the inspiration for the Netflix documentary Depp v.
 Heard, which was released on 16 August 2023.

 Personal life and baby